iam-subho/HACK36-SOS/README.md

 ## Introduction:
-  Intro of the project
     It is sos application for emergency purpose

 ## Demo Video Link:
   <a href="https://youtu.be/dQw4w9WgXcQ">https://youtu.be/dQw4w9WgXcQ</a>